MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-run-desktop-app-converter.md

 [Get the Desktop App Converter](https://aka.ms/converter)

 The Desktop App Converter (DAC) is a tool that enables you to bring your existing desktop apps written for .NET 4.6.1 or Win32 to the Universal Windows Platform (UWP).
-You can run your desktop installers through the converter in an unattended (silent) mode and obtain an AppX package that you can install by using the Add-AppxPackage PowerShell cmdlet on your development machine.
+You can run your desktop installers through the converter in an unattended (silent) mode and obtain a Windows app package that you can install by using the Add-AppxPackage PowerShell cmdlet on your development machine.

 The Desktop App Converter is available now in the [Windows Store](https://aka.ms/converter).

 The converter runs the desktop installer in an isolated Windows environment using a clean base image provided as part of the converter download.
 It captures any registry and file system I/O made by the desktop installer and packages it as part of the output.
-The converter outputs an AppX with package identity and the ability to call a vast range of WinRT APIs.
+The converter outputs a Windows app package with package identity and the ability to call a vast range of WinRT APIs.

 ## What's new

 The latest version of the DAC is v1.0.9.0.
 New in this update:

 * No-Installer conversion: If your app is installed using xcopy or you’re familiar with the changes your app’s installer makes to the system, you can run conversion without an installer by setting the -Installer parameter to the root directory of your app files.
 * App package validation: Use the new `-Verify` flag to validate your converted app package against Desktop Bridge and Store requirements